Over 200 criteria for ethical-ecological investment

-In the ethical assessment of chosen investment opportunities, more than 200 different criteria are used and systematically analysed.
+In the ethical assessment of issuers, more than 200 criteria are applied, which are systematically analysed for companies or states.

 The strict assessment procedure of the PRIME VALUES Ethics Committee has been continuously refined over the past 25 years.
-From the beginning, a combination of exclusion and positive criteria has been used.
+From the beginning, a combination of exclusion and positive criteria was used unchanged.
 The procedure is described in detail in the Eurosif Transparency Guideline.

 Ethical criteria of the PRIME VALUES investment philosophy

-The assessment of companies/issuers from an ethical perspective is carried out through clear exclusion criteria and ethics analysis to enable a selection of high quality ethical nad sustainable investments.
+The assessment of companies/issuers from an ethical perspective is carried out through clear exclusion criteria and ethics analysis to enable a selection of proactive companies.

 - Best possible protection and promotion of the interests of all stakeholders, including the protection of the natural environment.

 - Respect for the dignity of the human being and for life, taking into account the basis of life of all beings

 - Creating meaning for society and its development in an ethically positive direction

 These principles are concretised in defined exclusion and positive criteria.

 Exclusion criteria are used for pre-selection and exclude issuers that do not meet the defined exclusion criteria (according to the above-mentioned principles).
 If an issuer violates one or more exclusion criteria, it is not analysed further.
 Should the analysis reveal a violation of exclusion criteria, the security will be excluded from the investment universe.